usc-isi-i2/kgtk/docs/analysis/graph_embeddings.md

 ```

 ## Example 1:
-For easiest running, just give the input file and let it write output to `output_embeddings.csv` at current folder
+For easiest running, just give the input file and let it write its output to `output_embeddings.csv` at current folder
 `kgtk graph-embeddings -i input_file.tsv  -o output_file.tsv`

 The output_file.tsv may look like: